divvi-xyz/docs-v1/docs/protocol/rewards.md

 Divvi distributes **10% of incremental TVL per year** of each referral to the referrer.
-For example, if My App refers user *0x123* and the user *0x123* deposits liquidity in a Somm vault, then Divvi will reward 10% of user *0x123's* liquidity to My App over the span of a year.
+For example, if My App refers user *0x123* and the user *0x123* deposits liquidity in a Somm vault for a week, then Divvi will reward 10% * 1/52 of user *0x123's* liquidity to My App.

 Rewards contracts: coming soon.